itsmebins/SimpleCalculator/README.md

 # SimpleCalculator
-React Native calculator application with REDUX.
+React Native calculator app using Redux as state management